Myers-Briggs Type Indicator MBTI

-The Myers-Briggs Type Indicator (MBTI) personality test is a widely known tool used in the business arena for helping you find the “right” career.
+The Myers-Briggs Type Indicator (MBTI) personality test sorts people into one of 16 distinct personality profiles and is used to help people find the “right” career.

-You can find out your MBTI personality type using various free online personality tests.
+You can find out about the different MBTI personality profiles using various free online personality tests.
 One can be found at humanmetrics.com and another can be found 16personalities.com.
 This will give you one of the 16 four letter acronyms shown in the table below:

 The first letter, either E or I, stands for Extraversion or Introversion and relates to the signifies the source of a person’s energy.
 An extravert’s source of energy expression is mainly in the external world, while an introvert’s source of energy is mainly in their own internal world.